AVC-CS/CS120Q5Q1/README.md

 1. Program Source File

-2. Elaboration on your algorithm and program logic, and errors and troubleshooting that you experienced.
+2. Elaborate on your algorithm and program logic, as well as the errors and troubleshooting that you experienced.